MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 ## How to exclude Microsoft Teams from new installations of Microsoft 365 Apps

-If you don't want Teams included when you install Microsoft 365 Apps on devices running Windows, follow these steps:
+If you don't want Teams included when you install Microsoft 365 Apps on devices running Windows, you can use [Group Policy](#use-group-policy-to-control-the-installation-of-microsoft-teams) or the Office Deployment Tool (ODT).

-1. Sign in to the [Microsoft 365 Apps admin center](https://config.office.com) with an admin account.
-2. Go to **customize** > **Device Configuration** > **Modern Apps Settings**.
-3. Select **Microsoft Teams (work or school)**, then clear the **Enable automatic installation of new Microsoft Teams** check box.

-Additionally, you can use [Group Policy](#use-group-policy-to-control-the-installation-of-microsoft-teams) or the Office Deployment Tool.
 As an alternative, you can let Teams be installed, but use Group Policy to [prevent Teams from automatically starting](#use-group-policy-to-prevent-microsoft-teams-from-starting-automatically-after-installation) when the user signs in to the device.

 If you want to use the [Office Deployment Tool](overview-office-deployment-tool.md), you can use the [ExcludeApp element](office-deployment-tool-configuration-options.md#excludeapp-element) in your configuration.xml file, as shown in the following example.